 The Centers for Disease Control and Prevention (CDC) recommends flu vaccines for everyone 6 months and older, especially for pregnant women, people with chronic medical conditions, adults over the age of 50, and children under age 5.

-The seasonal flu vaccine will be available beginning Monday, Sept.
-14 at all Group Health Medical Centers clinics.
-We recommend you get your flu vaccine when you're already in a clinic for any other service, or just walk in between 8:30 a.m. and 5 p.m.
+The seasonal flu vaccine is available at all Kaiser Permanente medical offices clinics.
+Get your flu vaccine when you're at a clinic for any other service, or just walk in between 8:30 a.m. and 5 p.m.
 Monday through Friday.
 Check the injection room hours at your clinic because some close during lunch.

 Most of the 2016-17 flu vaccine protects against the three influenza viruses that will be most common this year, and is reportedly well-matched to protect you.
 Some seasonal flu vaccines will protect against four flu viruses.
 The viruses in the vaccine can change each year based on international surveillance and scientists' estimations about which types and strains of viruses will circulate in a given year.